TheBossMagnus/thebossmagnus.github.io/content/_index.md

 ---
-Here, you'll find updates on my projects and perhaps even a few random blog posts.
+Here you'll find updates on my projects and perhaps even a few random blog posts.